blackberry/BlackBerry-Communication-Services-Examples/SoftPhone/README.md

 # Soft Phone for Android

-The SoftPhone app demonstrates how voice and video calling can be integrated into your application using BlackBerry Spark Communications Services.
-This example builds on the [Quick Start](../QuickStart/README.md) example that demonstrates how you can authenticate with the Spark SDK using the [Identity Provider](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/html/identityManagement.html) of your application.
+The SoftPhone example application demonstrates how voice and video calling can be integrated into your application using BlackBerry Spark Communications Services.
+This example builds on the [Quick Start](../QuickStart/README.md) example that demonstrates how you can authenticate with the SDK with user authentication disabled while using the BlackBerry Key Management Service.

 <br>